Growmodo-GmbH/laravel-test/README.md

 ## Instructions
  - Fork the repository.
- - Check the branch assigned to you.
  - Clone the repository branch assigned to you onto your local machine.
  - Set up Laravel on your local machine; you can also use Docker.
- - Update the value of `DB_DATABASE` in the `.env` file to the `branch name` assigned to you.
  - Update other variables in the `.env` file according to your needs, except for the database credentials starting with `DB_*`.
  - Work on the task assigned to you.
  - When you are ready, make a Pull Request to the `same branch` you are working on.